Configure AWS Cognito User Pool Clients

 To keep things focused, common client patterns are omitted, including:

-• Token validity configuration (accessTokenValidity, idTokenValidity, refreshTokenValidity)
+• Token validity tuning (accessTokenValidity, idTokenValidity, refreshTokenValidity)

 • Attribute permissions (readAttributes, writeAttributes)